Home » How to Remove Urine Stains from Bathroom Floor?

 2. Make a solution of ½ cup of white vinegar, three tablespoons of liquid dish soap, and hot water in a bucket.

-3. After mixing the cleaning solution, use a cloth or mop to apply the solution to the floor and rub it in with brisk strokes to thoroughly saturate the area.
+3. After mixing the cleaning solution, use a cloth or mop to apply the solution to the floor and rub it with brisk strokes to saturate the area thoroughly.

 4. After cleaning the space, refill the bucket with fresh hot water and return to the area for another cleaning.